Talent-Catalog/talentcatalog/docs/v223/search_functionality.md

 # Candidate Selections
 It is important to have selections cleared prior before searching as it avoids selected candidates disappearing from the search but still being selected.
-Basically this causes ‘ghost’ selections that have been filtered out of the search however will appear in a list when the selections are copied over.
+These ‘ghost’ selections that have been filtered out of the search then could appear in a list when the selections are copied over.
+Now we will prompt the user to save their selections prior to running a search, and then the selections will be cleared on each search to maintain a clear and transparent number of selections.
 <div class="card-container">
     <div class="card-image-container-narrow">
         <video autoplay loop controls class="card-image">